Just gonna stand there and watch me burn

 It seems like all this burning in both the lyrics and the video must be some sort of metaphor for the destruction that comes from abusive relationships—until Eminem's bone-chilling final line.
 Then, the fire that fills up the screen behind Rihanna becomes a symbol of actual violence.
 "Watch me burn," becomes real rather than metaphorical.

-Rihanna does not look or sound happy when she sings these lines, but they don't necessarily come off as a lament or warning, either.
+Rihanna doesn't look or sound happy when she sings these lines, but they don't necessarily come off as a lament or warning, either.
 The singer has an alluring voice, and most of us are used to hearing it in hot pop-rock ballads about love and sex.
 But this hook, catchy as it may be, is about dating violence.
-The apparent sex appeal of "I like the way it hurts" is confusing at best, and disturbing at worst—one critic bitterly calls it "brutality chic."
+The apparent sex appeal of "I like the way it hurts" is confusing at best, and disturbing at worst—one critic bitterly calls it "brutality chic" (source).

 Here's the part of the picture that Rihanna's short hook doesn't break down: One common myth about domestic violence is that people stay in abusive relationships because they "like" being abused.
 This is also something that abusers may say to their partners to shame and control them.
 Critics are not off-base to point out that when Rihanna sings a line like this, it could be sending a dangerous message about who's at fault for domestic violence.

-One of the most common criticisms of "Love the Way You Lie" is that it is not an accurate explanation of dating violence and its real causes.
-It is instead a personal, emotional, contradictory account from one person's perspective—and the perspective of a male abuser, at that.
+One of the most common criticisms of "Love the Way You Lie" is that it isn't an accurate explanation of dating violence and its real causes.
+It's instead a personal, emotional, contradictory account from one person's perspective—and the perspective of a male abuser, at that.